orlovcs/covid19stats/README.md

 ```

 ## API
 An endpoint is available to manually trigger a data refresh on the server.
+The endpoint triggers a subprocess which calls on ```data.py``` to execute in the background.
+This is done since waiting for the data refresh during the request causes it to timeout.
 The endpoint can be called with a PUT request on the root URL:
 ```
 curl -i -X PUT http://localhost:5000